syntasso/workshop/enhancing-a-promise/README.md

 <hr/>

 ## Step three: `workerClusterResources`
-> Change the Promise so that _the worker cluster_ Operator that creates the instance knows to apply our new `costCentre` label `costCentre`
+> Change the Promise so that _the worker cluster_ Operator that creates the instance knows to apply your new `costCentre` label `costCentre`
 <!-- end step marker -->

 ### About `workerClusterResources`